This article is intended for advanced users familiar with PDF editing, HTML, and CSS.

 Creating The HTML Form

 For forms you wish to use with the Android HG Companion, we recommend you format the HTML in a responsive/mobile-friendly way using custom CSS or Bootstrap.

 The HomeGauge software loads a separate HTML file to allow editing of a form.
 This file can be created in any way you like; the only requirement is that the form fields have the same name(s) as the fields in your PDF file.
 One place to start is to load your PDF in Acrobat and select File Export HTML to have Acrobat export an HTML file.
 Depending on the layout and complexity of your PDF, the resulting HTML may or may not be useful.
 At HomeGauge, we try to create HTML files that at least somewhat resemble the PDF files in appearance so that they seem familiar to (for example) a pest inspector, but this is not strictly necessary.

 Once you have an HTML layout, you must create HTML form fields to match the fields in the PDF.
 Once again, text fields and checkboxes are normally all that is required.
 However, note that in HTML, a single-line text field and a multi-line "textarea" are two different types of fields.
 You must make the "id" attribute of the HTML fields match the name(s) of the fields in the PDF.
 Note: these instructions assume at least some knowledge of HTML editing - a discussion of how to create an HTML field and set its attributes is beyond the scope of this document.

 Creating The HGF File

 Below is a list of types for the Type field above.
-See the following section for information on how to make sure date, city, zip, etc. are handled correctly inside HomeGauge.
+See the following section for information on ensuring date, city, zip, etc., are handled correctly inside HomeGauge.

 |Type Number||Field Type|